 The Jews where they did not want to close the road near a settlement, “lumped” it so that vehicles could still use the road but were forced to travel at a very slow pace.

 passengers around the world.
 After serving as a

 troopship during the war, she later carried

 our rifles and ammunition which we were glad to lose, then we joined a huge

-and turned away from Palestine wondering if it would be
+and turned away from Haifa wondering if it would be

 in our cover.